Book into our Christmas Meal – 6pm start/ £29 pp

 Many artists, craftspeople and other creative people live and work in the area – make time to visit their workshops and studios, to experience and buy genuinely local souvenirs of your stay.
 Enjoy exploring at your own pace or ask us, as many of our visitors do, to organise an activity – including mountain-biking, kayaking, coasteering and Canadian canoeing we know all of the activity providers locally and can suggest which one suits your needs.
 Please go to our links page to find out more about your passion in this area or contact us directly.

-We also run West Wales Trails bike hire and guiding service from the Ceridwen Centre.
+We also run West Wales bike skills events and guiding service from the Ceridwen Centre.
 Please book in advance to avoid disappointment.
-Arm yourself with a route map and hire a bike for the day to explore the bridleways, drovers’ roads and local forests.
-We have enough bikes for a several families, from a tech mountain biking to the comfy saddle sort.
+Or just arm yourself with a route map and we can organise bike hire in advance for the day to explore the bridleways, drovers’ roads and local forests.
 Alternatively, devote yourself to a whole weekend of mountain biking on one of our biking breaks, meet fellow friends and enjoy delicious home-cooked food.

 We have loads of walking books and can recommend different routes either along the fantantic Wales coastal path only 15 miles away, or in the many inland beauty spots.
 We have many local walks and have just created a short walk around our farm for our guests.